maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="clr-and-clear"></a>
 ### `CLEAR` and `CLR`

 Clears the stored values of all variables and resets the dimensions of all arrays, resets the `DATA` pointer, and clears the runtime stack, thereby resetting all `GOSUB`s and `FOR...NEXT` loops.
-These same actions are performed when `RUN` is invoked, but `CLEAR` can be called within a program. `CLR` is a common abbreviation, seen primarily in AppleSoft, Commodore and Atari BASIC.
+These same actions are performed when `RUN` is invoked, but `CLEAR` can be called within a program without restarting execution at the top. `CLR` is a common abbreviation, seen primarily in AppleSoft, Commodore and Atari BASIC.
 This was changed from earlier Microsoft dialects, like BASIC-80, which used `CLEAR`.

 Some dialects allow a parameter to be passed to define how much memory to reserve for string storage.
 Examples included BASIC-80 and TRS-80 Level II.
 This is not supported in RetroBASIC, which has (effectively) unlimited memory.

 #### Variations:

 Wang BASIC offers a number of variations on `CLEAR`.
-Using `CLEAR` by itself performs a `NEW`. `CLEAR P` removes all the lines of the program but leaves the variables intact.
-Line numbers can follow the P, in which case only the range of lines between (and including) those numbers will be removed. `CLEAR V` clears variables, performing the same action as `CLEAR` in other dialects, and `CLEAR N` does the same but only for those variables not previously declared "common".
+Using `CLEAR` by itself performs a `NEW`, erasing the program completely. `CLEAR P` removes all the lines of the program but leaves the variables intact.
+Line numbers can follow the P, in which case only the range of lines between (and including) those numbers will be removed.
+This usage matches what most dialects called `DELETE`. `CLEAR V` clears variables, performing the same action as `CLEAR` in other dialects, and `CLEAR N` does the same but only for those variables not previously declared "common".
 These variations are used to allow one program to call another at runtime, a feature that most dialects that support this implement using the `CHAIN` command.

 The TRS-80 allows a single numeric expression as a parameter.
 If present, it sets aside that amount of memory for storing strings.

 Amstrad CPC BASIC offers the `ERASE` variation which is a `CLEAR` that is applied to a list of variables instead of all of them.

-BBC BASIC also offers `OLD`, which recovers an accidentally `NEW`ed program, which occurred all too easily by pressing the system reset key.
+BBC BASIC also offers `OLD`, which recovers an accidentally `NEW`ed program.
+This was required because pressing the system reset key erased the program.
 On most other dialects that had an `OLD`, like Dartmouth, it was the equivalent of `LOAD`.

 <!-- TOC --><a name="cls"></a>
 ### `CLS`

 Clears the screen.
-On modern machines with scrollback buffers in the console, the scrolled text will likely still be there.
+On modern machines with scrollback buffers in the console, the scrolled text will likely still be there, as is the case with RetroBASIC running in most console programs.

 <!-- TOC --><a name="end"></a>
 ### `END`